A Strategy for Growth & Prosperity

 Marysville Innovation District Community Reinvestment Area

 In 2019, the City of Marysville established the Marysville Innovation District Community Reinvestment Area to provide real property tax abatements for eligible residential, commercial, office, and industrial development in the southern portions of the city, including the 33 Innovation Park.
-The term and amount of the abatements vary depending on the type of project, number of jobs created or retained, amount of payroll, and the amount of the investment.
+The term and amount of the abatements vary depending on the type of project, the number of jobs created or retained, the amount of payroll, and the amount of the investment.

 Richwood Community Reinvestment Area